Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Conclusion

-This article addressed the problem of identifying unfitting log behavior.
-However, the ideas investigated here could also be applied to the related problem of identifying how well model structures generalize patterns of an event log \cite{GarciaL17}.
+This article tackled the problem of identifying unfitting log behavior.
+In the course of this research, we found that the traditional definition of alignments for traces with repeated trace labels either try to avoid loop constructs in order to increase the amount of matches, or overly force aligning the repeated labels and hence mismatching surrounding trace labels.
+Both problems are not intuitive for users that expect repeated trace labels to be matched with a single loop structure in the process model.
+Therefore, another interesting idea for future work is to find an alternative definition of alignments that considers patterns such as repetitions and concurrency in a trace and assigns them a specific weight, such that they can be aligned independently and relate better to the model structure -- e.g., considering loops or parallel blocks.
+The ideas investigated in this article could also be applied to the problem of identifying how well model structures generalize patterns of an event log \cite{GarciaL17}.
 This latter problem is related to that of measuring the precision of a process model relative to an event log, which is an open problem in the field of process mining~\cite{PrecisionMeasures}.
 Another avenue for future work is to investigate the application of tandem repeats to the problem of identifying and measuring additional process model behavior that generalizes the behavior in the log.

-\emph{Acknowledgments.} This research is partly funded by the Australian Research Council (grant DP180102839).
+\emph{Acknowledgements.} This research is partly funded by the Australian Research Council (grant DP180102839).